BAcanLL/Fruits-of-Labour/README.md

 **Modifiers** stay with you the whole game.
 Picking them up can increase stats like health and speed or provide cool bonuses during gameplay.

 ### Soil
+New enemies sprout from patches of soil marked with a **Sign**.
+Interacting with soil will stomp it out, meaning enemies will no longer sprout there.

 ![Sign](Screenshots/Sign.PNG)

+Each patch of soil can only sustain a couple of nemies at a time.
+Once this number is reached, no new enemies will appear until one has been killed.

 ## Development
 Fruits of Labour is developed using Unity and Visual Studio.
 Graphic assets are created in Adobe Photoshop.
 Sound assets are edited with Audacity.